espimyte/eyecrypt/README.md

 If you wish to be able to call EYECRYPT from anywhere, you can add the folder that contains the `eyecrypt.exe` file to your `PATH`.
 If done successfuly, you should be able to run the program from anywhere using `eyecrypt`.

-You may require a system restart after adding the program to the path before using it.
+You may require a system restart after adding the program to the `PATH` before using it.

 Usage Examples
 ```